Are you, or have you been, the client of a sex worker? What led you to find a provider? Does your story go against stereotypes?

 We want to hear from you!

-Take a look at what others have shared, and send your own story using the form at the bottom of this page.
+Take a look at what others have shared, and click here to submit your own story.
 We will keep all identifying information confidential, and will send an email to confirm before posting.

 PLEASE NOTE: This page is not for posting reviews or advertisements.
 Opinions expressed are those of individual contributors, not necessarily of CoSWAC.